tarruda/vim-conque-repl/README.md

   - If in normal or insert mode, it will send the entire buffer to the repl.

-  Unlike the default keys ConqueShell maps for sending text, these leave the original buffers focused and with text selected, transforming vim into a nice multi line command editor with syntax highlighting/indentation.
+  Unlike the default ConqueShell commands for sending text, these leave the original buffers focused and with text selected(in case of running in visual mode), transforming vim into a nice multi line command editor with syntax highlighting/indentation.

   It also plays nicely with the <a href="http://www.vim.org/scripts/script.php?script_id=664">scratch.vim plugin</a>.